OWASP/CheatSheetSeries/cheatsheets/Credential_Stuffing_Prevention_Cheat_Sheet.md

 ### CAPTCHA

-Requiring a user to solve a CAPTCHA for each login attempt can help to prevent automated login attempts, and may slow down credential stuffing or password spraying attacks.
+Requiring a user to solve a "Completely Automated Public Turing test to tell Computers and Humans Apart" (CAPTCHA) or similar puzzle for each login attempt can help to identify automated/bot attacks and help prevent automated login attempts, and may slow down credential stuffing or password spraying attacks.
 However, CAPTCHAs are not perfect, and in many cases tools or services exist that can be used to break them with a reasonably high success rate.
 Monitoring CAPTCHA solve rates may help identify impact to good users, as well as automated CAPTCHA breaking technology, possibly indicated by abnormally high solve rates.

-To improve usability, it may be desirable to only require the user solve a CAPTCHA when the login request is considered suspicious, using the same criteria discussed in the MFA section.
+To improve usability, it may be desirable to only require the user solve a CAPTCHA when the login request is considered suspicious or high risk, using the same criteria discussed in the MFA section.

 ### IP Mitigation and Intelligence

-Blocking IP addresses may be sufficent to stop less sophisticated attacks, but should not be used as the primary defense.
+Blocking IP addresses may be sufficent to stop less sophisticated attacks, but should not be used as the primary defense due to the ease in circumvention.
 It is more effective to have a graduated response to abuse that leverages multiple defensive measures depending on different factors of the attack.

 Any process or decision to mitigate (including blocking and CAPTCHA) credential stuffing traffic from an IP address should consider a multitude of abuse scenarios, and not rely on a single predictable volume limit.
 Short (i.e. burst) and long time periods should be considered, as well as high request volume and instances where one IP address, likely in concert with _many_ other IP addresses, generates low but consistent volumes of traffic.
 Additionally, mitigation decisions should consider factors such as IP address classification (ex: residential vs hosting) and geolocation.
 These factors may be leveraged to raise or lower mitigation thresholds in order to reduce potential impact on legitimate users or more aggresively mitigate abuse originating from abnormal sources.
 Mitigations, especially blocking an IP address, should be temporary and processes should be in place to remove an IP address from a mitigated state as abuse declines or stops.